Improving services working with LGBTQ+ communities

-As part of the NSW Sexual Assault Strategy 2018–2021, launched in 2018, the NSW Government is working with ACON to support NSW frontline professionals to work meaningfully and effectively with people from the Lesbian, Gay, Bisexual, Transgender, Intersex and Queer (LGBTIQ) communities regarding sexual assault.
-The NSW Government is also working with ACON to improve LGBTIQ inclusion in, and awareness of, domestic and family violence services.
+As part of the NSW Sexual Assault Strategy 2018-2021, launched in 2018, the NSW Government is working with ACON to support NSW frontline professionals to work meaningfully and effectively with people from the Lesbian, Gay, Bisexual, Transgender, Intersex and Queer (LGBTQ+) communities regarding sexual assault.
+The NSW Government is also working with ACON to improve LGBTQ+ inclusion in, and awareness of, domestic and family violence services.

 What have we achieved so far?

-ACON has worked with frontline domestic and family violence services to build the capacity of staff and improve their organisations’ policies and practices to better serve the LGBTIQ community.
-ACON has also conducted staff training to raise awareness of issues specific to LGBTIQ people.
+ACON has worked with frontline domestic and family violence services to build the capacity of staff and improve their organisations’ policies and practices to better serve the LGBTQ+ community.
+ACON has also conducted staff training to raise awareness of issues specific to LGBTQ+ people.

 What is next?